Malfunctioning Active List: Update

 Get the latest health advice delivered straight to your inbox...

 What is perhaps even more scary than the rapid rise in rates of diabetes is the recent surge in prediabetes, where you have a raised blood sugar but it is not yet in the diabetic range.
 Rates of prediabetes have tripled in the last decade, accounting for more than a third of the population.

 Prediabetes is less serious, but it still significantly raises your risk of heart disease.
 Around 30% of prediabetics will go on to develop diabetes within 5 years.
 The figures are higher and progression to full disease is much faster is you are of Asian descent.
 In fact if you come from almost any ethnic minority group.

 It is almost symptomless and unless you have been recently tested it is extremely unlikely you will know you have it.

-I have written a book, The Blood Sugar Diet, which is all about raised blood sugar levels and how to deal with them.
+It is possible to prevent prediabetes turning into diabetes, and it is also possible to reverse diabetes.
+Michael Mosley's book, The Blood Sugar Diet, is all about raised blood sugar levels and how to deal with them.
 It is largely based on the work of Professor Roy Taylor of Newcastle University, who has been working on this problem for over 20 years.

 He has shown, using high powered scanning technology, that the main cause of type 2 diabetes and prediabetes - also known as insulin resistance state - is when the level of fat in your liver and your pancreas gets so high it stops them working properly.
 This will depend on your personal fat threshold, which varies from person to person.
 Some people can become hugely overweight but not become diabetic (because the fat is not being laid down internally), while others can be normal weight and yet become diabetic.